Ultimate Rubicon Trail Experience

 - Because the of the trail difficulty and potential risks to persons on the tour, the minimum age limit for passengers is 18 years of age.

 - During this trek we will provide a healthy assortment of food and beverages.
 In the case whereas one of your party may have a food allergy please tell us in advance so as we can accommodate accordingly.

 - Because we must be concerned with the safety of yourself and others, no marijuana or drug use that impairs thinking, and, or, physical coordination.

 - At any time while operating a vehicle there can be no drinking of alcoholic beverages.

-- When we start the tour, we will begin at the Loon Lake trail entrance in El Dorado County.
+- When we start the tour we will begin at the Loon Lake trail entrance in El Dorado County.
 We then travel the Rubicon Trail Tour in the west-to-east direction towards Lake Tahoe.
-Traveling the Rubicon Trail easterly direction is also the most popular way to experience the trail obstacles, and it also contributes to the least amount of traffic.
-Because the Rubicon Trail is a one-lane “road”, trying to share the trail with on-coming vehicles only adds delays and difficulties.
+Traveling the Rubicon Trail in the easterly direction is also the most popular way to experience the trail obstacles and it also contributes to the least amount of traffic.
+Because the Rubicon Trail is a one-lane “road” and trying to share the trail with on-coming vehicles adds delays and difficulties.

-- Unfortunately, sometimes people die and are seriously injured while on this trail.
-Thus, all tour participants will need to agree to the terms and endorse a total liability waiver.
+- Unfortunately people have diee and are seriously injured while on this trail.
+Thus, all tour participants will need to agree to the liability release terms and endorse a total liability waiver.

-- To be eligible to drive one of our vehicles on the Rubicon Trail Tours, drivers must:
+- To be eligible to drive one of our vehicles on the Rubicon Trail drivers must:

 - be 25 years or older